3 Common Barriers to Annual Wellness Visits & How to Overcome Them

 The Centers for Medicare and Medicaid Services (CMS) encourages utilization of Health Risk Assessment (HRA) guidelines using an automated process, something that good care management software can do.

-For example, a quality AWV solution greatly reduces the clinician’s and provider’s time spent on AWVs through patent-pending guided-interviews, automating the HRA and AWV process.
+For example, a quality AWV solution greatly reduces the clinician’s and provider’s time spent on AWVs through guided-interviews, automating the HRA and AWV process.

 Another workaround to the time constraint issue is the fact that AWVs don’t need to be completed by the physician.
 If you go this route, the physician simply has to sign off on the AWV.

 Using another member of your care team to administer AWVs can free up the physician to handle more pressing matters.